zcorleissen/documentation/source/redis_getting_started.rst

    $8
    my_value

-If you see something similar to the example above, you're good to use the instance as you normally would any other redis implementation!
-If you run into any issues or just want some guidance please don't hesitate to reach out to us at `support@objectrocket.com <mailto:support@objectrocket.com>`_!
+If you see similar results, you're connected to the instance and can perform database operations.
+Success!

+If you encounter any issues or just want some guidance, please reach out to our `support team <mailto:support@objectrocket.com>`_!